95880-A3-SP18/web-analytics-group09/docs/index.md

 ## Where are you going to pull the data from?

+*Note: Subject to change based on the rights to scrape the website

+  a.
+NFL.com
+  b.
+NBA.com
+  c.
+UFC.com
-NFL.com, NBA.com, UFC.com, other Sports news websites like cbssports, bleacherreport
+  d.
+Other Sports news websites like cbssports, bleacherreport